Alessandro Milani

-Alessandro Milani Scalchi (born 14 June 2005) is a footballer who plays as a left-back for Serie B club Avellino, on loan from Lazio.
+Alessandro Milani Scalchi (born 14 June 2005) is a footballer who plays as a left-back for club Inter Milan U23.
 Born in Italy, he plays for the Venezuela national team.

 Club career

 Early years

-Milani began his youth career at local side Polisportiva Carso, before joining the Lazio in 2018.
+Milani began his youth career at local side Polisportiva Carso, before joining Lazio in 2018.
 He progressed through the ranks and became a regular for the Primavera squad.

 Lazio

-On 5 December 2024, Milani was included in the first team squad for the first time after being named on the bench for Lazio Coppa Italia match against Napoli.
-Milani was also included in the squad for the Europa League matches against Ludogorets Razgrad and Viktoria Plzeň, but did not play.
+On 5 December 2024, Milani was included in the first team squad for the first time after being named on the bench for Lazio's Coppa Italia match against Napoli.
+Milani was also included in the squad for the UEFA Europa League matches against Ludogorets Razgrad and Viktoria Plzeň, but did not play.

 Loan to Avellino

-On 3 July 2025, it was announced that Milani had signed for Serie B side Avellino on a season-long loan.
-On 24 August 2025, he made his professional debut for Avellino in Serie B, coming on as a substitute in a 2–0 loss to Frosinone.
+On 3 July 2025, it was announced that Milani had joined Serie B side Avellino on a season-long loan.
+On 24 August, he made his professional debut for Avellino in Serie B, coming on as a substitute in a 2–0 loss to Frosinone.

+Inter Milan U23

+On 24 July 2026, Milani joined Inter Milan on a permanent basis, and was assigned to their reserve team.

 International career

-Milani represented Italy at various youth levels, including the U17, U18, and U19 teams.
-In 2025, he opted to represent Venezuela at the U20 level, making four appearances in international youth competitions. was included in the Venezuelan squad for the 2025 South American U-20 Championship.
-On 26 May 2025, Venezuela's senior national team was called up for the 2026 FIFA World Cup qualifiers.
+Milani was born in Italy to an Italian father and a Venezuelan mother.
+He represented Italy at various youth levels, including the U17, U18, and U19 teams.
+In 2025, he opted to represent Venezuela at the U20 level, making four appearances in international youth competitions.
+Milani was included in the Venezuelan squad for the 2025 South American U-20 Championship.
+On 26 May 2025, he was called up to Venezuela's senior side for the 2026 FIFA World Cup qualifiers.